mezz64/pyHik/README.md

 # Introduction

-This is a python module aiming to expose common API events from a Hikvision IP camera.
+This is a python module aiming to expose common API events from a Hikvision IP camera or nvr.

 Code is licensed under the MIT license.